 Civic groups can support early care and education through advocacy, financial giving and volunteer efforts.
-We invite civic organizations to become Champions for Children and help to ensure that every child have a strong start in life.
+We invite civic organizations to get involved and help to ensure that every child have a strong start in life.

 Volunteering: Leveraging Your Club’s Energy to Help Young Children

 Assembling new baby baskets with key essentials, hosting a diaper drive, or planting strawberries – all are examples of ways groups can support young children.
 Volunteer projects enrich the lives of young children and have proven benefits to your group’s wellbeing too!
 See this example of a community members in action during Keller Williams’ May 2015 RED Day of Service in Wake County.

 You can also lead fundraising efforts and work with WCSS on matching gift campaigns.
 Would your club like to lead a fundraiser to meet a designated need?
 Visit our Donate page or contact Phyllis Barbour / (919) 723-9271.

 Review key research on the value of early education.

 - Experiences Build Brain Architecture

 - Why Preschool Matters